 Planning A Small Wedding in 6 Simple Steps

 Your wedding is likely one of the biggest days of your life, but rest assured, the size of the event doesn’t need to match the moment.
-While TV and movies often give us the visual of a huge event with plenty of fanfare, the truth is small weddings are quite common.
-It would seem that more and more, couples are choosing to skip the commotion that comes with a big wedding and opt for an intimate affair instead.
+While TV and movies often give us the visual of a huge event in a grandiose wedding venue with plenty of fanfare, the truth is smaller weddings are quite common.
+It would seem that more and more, couples are choosing to skip the wedding planning and commotion that comes with a big, traditional wedding ceremony and opt for a small, intimate wedding affair instead.
 If you find yourself considering the latter, here are 6 tips for planning a small wedding.

 Benefits of a small wedding